eaglesTear/Simon-JS/README.md

 ![image](https://user-images.githubusercontent.com/68791163/149631991-dcb8f599-afab-4006-b6e4-59bd28d2a14b.png)

+Note: If you don't get any sound, allow the permissions inside your browser and refresh.

 For those new to Simon:

 This is based on a classic game of recalling the order in which the lights show up, and then imitating the sequence by clicking on the same order of lights.